Mendelssohn on Mull Festival: History

 The festival was founded in 1988 by the violinist Leonard Friedman, as a week of music-making, concentrating on string chamber music, where the participants were a blend of established professionals and students, at which audiences were welcome at no cost.

-Following Friedman's death in 1994, the festival has maintained this pattern with artistic direction being provided by Levon Chilingirian (2003–2016), and the Doric String Quartet (2018 to present).
-During this time the Doric has recorded Mendelssohn's string quartets for Chandos.
+Following Friedman's death in 1994, the festival has maintained this pattern with artistic direction being provided by Levon Chilingirian (2003–2016), and the Doric String Quartet from 2018.

+During their association with the Festival, the Doric recorded Mendelssohn's string quartets for Chandos.
+The Maxwell String Quartet took over in 2024.

 The festival is administered by a trust which organises the events and pays the expenses of the participants and professionals.
 Since 2016 the festival has been administered by Sound Waves SCIO.